MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Tools.md

 ### Task 2.1: Export data from Development

 1. Open a Command Prompt.
-1. Open the Configuration Migration Tool with the following command.
+1. Launch the Configuration Migration Tool with the following command.

    ```dos
    pac tool cmt